apache/beam/learning/tour-of-beam/learning-content/python/common-transforms/with-keys/description.md

 ('m', 'melon')
 ```

-### Description for example
+You can find the full code of this example in the playground window, which you can run and experiment with.

-Given a list of strings, the output consists of a map with a key that is the first letter of the word , and whose value is the word itself.
+The data is returned, which consists of a card with a key, which is the first letter of the word and the meaning of which is the word itself.

+Have you also noticed the order in which the collection items are displayed in the console?
+Why is that?
+You can also run the example several times to see if the output remains the same or changes.